Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

 The following Samsung devices are commercialized with Tizen OS:
 Samsung TVs (launched in 2015), Galaxy Wearables (launched in 2014), Family-Hub Refrigerators (launched in 2016), Smart Signage (launched in 2019), Air Conditioners (launched in 2019), Flip board (launched in 2019) and so on.

-The key features of Tizen 5.5 are the enhancement of development environment and core, supporting AI component and the expansion of IoT profile.
+The key features of Tizen 5.5 are the enhancement of development environment and core, supporting AI components, and the expansion of IoT profile.

 ## Enhancement of development environment and core component